ChetanTayal138/Model-Deployment/README.md

 The web application is deployed on port 5000 just like before.
 Go over to http://localhost:5000/ to view the application, which has now been deployed using a docker container!

+# GCP

+Now go over to this [link](https://www.youtube.com/watch?v=dQw4w9WgXcQ) to authenticate other users with your GCP cluster application